Why Businesses Hit a Revenue Plateau

 Your team has watched good ideas come and go.
 A training program that produced a burst of enthusiasm and then faded.
 A push initiative that lasted a quarter.
 A new hire who was supposed to change the trajectory but got absorbed into the existing culture instead.

 They're not cynical.
 They're just experienced.
 They've learned to wait and see whether the next thing is going to stick.
 That skepticism is completely reasonable.
-And it's exactly why the next thing needs to be simple.
-A simple, trackable system.
-No lengthy onboarding.
-No three-day workshops to get up to speed.
+And it's exactly why the next initiative needs to be simple.
+Because complex doesn't get adopted.

-What Actually Breaks Through a Plateau
+What Actually Breaks a Revenue Plateau

 Outgrow is a revenue growth system developed by Alex Goldfayn and proven across more than 400 companies over 20 years.
 It's not a training program and it's not another initiative.
-It's a simple, repeatable weekly system that transforms customer-facing teams from reactive to proactive — and delivers 15 to 30 percent predictable annual revenue growth.

 Here's what makes it different from what most companies have tried before.

-It Works on Top of What You Already Have
+Outgrow Works on Top of What You Already Have

-Outgrow doesn't ask you to overhaul your processes, change your CRM, or ask your team to work harder.
-It adds a layer of simple, trackable proactive behavior to what your people are already doing every day.
+It adds a layer of simple, trackable proactive actions to what your people are already doing every day.
 Five minutes per person per day.
 That's the ask.

 Your team wakes up dormant accounts.